Shadi-Sadie/medicaid-foreign-born/README.md

 # Medicaid expansion effects on immigrants insurance gain

-This repository contains information about my research project on the effect of Medicaid expansion on immigrant insurance coverage.
-I aim to reach two   goals by creating this repository:
+This repository contains all necessary resources for the research project on the effect of Medicaid expansion on foreign-born vs US-born insurance coverage.

-1. To make my research reproducible in such a way that other researchers could reuse my codes and data.
-2. To make my life easier by documenting every step I take ( Remembering what I have done).

-For this purpos I divided this repo into 4 chunks, data, text, figures and tables, and codes.
-I will provide more details for each section.

 ## Table of content